johnpancoast/doctrine-entity-common/README.md

 # php-common

+**This lib is defunct.
+The only things here that ever saw use were the common entity interfaces.
+All other code was supplemented by other packages.
+I've left it here for reference.**

 Common functionality for my PHP apps

 *Note that due to my idiocy I versioned this as a public v1 too early.* In the